microsoft/industry/telco/docs/telco-networking.md

 The Azure for Telco industry reference architecture provides the foundational networking and connectivity services for deploying telco applications and services on Microsoft Azure at scale.

-The Network topology and connectivity design considerations and recommendations described in the [Cloud Adoption Framework](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/architecture) are mostly compatible with the Azure for Telco reference architecture.
+The [network topology and connectivity](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/network-topology-and-connectivity) design considerations and recommendations described in the [Cloud Adoption Framework](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/architecture) are mostly compatible with the Azure for Telco reference architecture.
 For example, guidance around access to Azure PaaS services via Private Link, or the usage of hub and spoke or VWAN network topologies are fully compatible with the Azure for Telco reference architecture.

 Our guidance diverges from the Cloud Adoption Framework when it comes to addressing the telco specific requirements, as outlined in the introduction above.
 Most of these changes focus on how to provide more scalable and flexible connectivity using a modified network topology and ExpressRoute connectivity.